Shikhar2408/Yotube-Bookmarker/README.md

 Any Contributions are welcomed!!
 Just fork the repo and create a pull request.

 ## Copyright
-© 2024 Ayush Chandra.
+© 2024 Shikhar Kumar.
 All rights reserved.